Glossary Revenue Expenditure

 Is salary a revenue expenditure?

-Salary is a revenue expenditure because it is an expense that is incurred in the production of goods or services and can be traced back to them.
+Salary is a revenue expenditure because it is incurred in the production of goods or services and can be traced to them.
 Commissions are also revenue expenditures for this reason.

 How do you calculate revenue expenditure?

 Revenue expenditures are calculated in the current accounting period.
 First, all direct and indirect costs of current operations must be identified and tracked.
-Once these expenses are accounted for, they can then be added together to determine the total revenue expenditure for the period.
+Once these expenses are accounted for, they can be aggregated to determine the total revenue expenditure for the period.